syegulalp/pypacker/readme.md

 where `entry_point.py` is the entry point to your application.

+* If just importing `entry_point.py` starts your application, PyPacker will detect that.
+* However, if `entry_point.py` has an `if __name__ == "__main__": main()` guard, or something similar, use `-f <function>` to specify the name of a function to run after the import and start the application.

-Your application will launch.
-Run it and make sure you use as much of its functionality as possible, to generate the maximum possible coverage.
+When your application launches, make sure you use as much of its functionality as possible, to generate the maximum possible analysis coverage.

 When your application exits, PyPacker it will generate a `tracefile.json` file that can be re-used for future runs (by just typing `py -m pypacker` in that directory).
 It will then package your application for redistribution.